 What are the Australian Accounting Standards?

-The Australian Accounting Standards are a set of rules and guidelines that dictate the financial reporting requirements for entities operating in Australia.
-These standards are developed and maintained by the Australian Accounting Standards Board (AASB), the principal body responsible for setting accounting standards in the country.
+The Australian Accounting Standards are the set of rules and guidelines that companies in Australia must follow when preparing their financial statements.
+These standards are issued by the Australian Accounting Standards Board (AASB), an independent organisation that oversees financial reporting in Australia.

 What is the Role of the Australian Accounting Standards Board (AASB)?